Diversity, Equity and Inclusion

 Susan Giraldez, Associate Professor of Modern Language & Literature

-Ahmed Kanna, Associate Professor of International Studies
+Ahmed Kanna, Professor of Ethnic Studies Program

 Larry Levine, Professor of Law

 Melanie Felmlee, Associate Professor of Pharmaceutics & Medicinal Chemistry

 Elizabeth Trayner, Director of Equitable Rights and Title IX Coordinator

 Melissa Yamanaka, Diversity and Outreach Manager for Dental Admissions